Date / time

 6:30 pm - 7:30 pm

-We are delighted to announce that this year’s speaker will be Dame Vera Baird DBE QC, with a lecture titled From Bystander to Participant?
+Dame Vera Baird DBE QC delivered a lecture titled From Bystander to Participant?
 Victims and Witnesses in the Criminal Justice System.

 Appointed on 24 June 2019 for a three-year term, Dame Vera is responsible for championing the interests of crime victims and witnesses and reviewing the operation of the Victims Code of Practice (the Code).